Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 Many times, the diagnosis of food allergy can be made by the history.
 For example, if a child has hives or swelling of the face after eating something with peanuts, they are likely allergic to peanuts.
 But because symptoms can be so varied, the diagnosis is sometimes harder to make.
 A detailed diary of food intake and symptoms and information about food allergies in the family can be helpful.
 But your doctor may need to do testing to be sure.
 There are two commonly used tests:

-The allergy skin-prick test is the most common screening test because it is inexpensive, easy to do, and generally reliable.
-It involves pricking the skin with a solution of the suspected food.
+Skin tests.
+The allergy skin-prick test involves pricking the skin with a solution of the suspected food.
 A positive test will produce a small hive-like reaction.

 The downside of this test is that it is uncomfortable – and for children with eczema or other skin conditions, the results may be difficult to interpret.
 And in children with severe allergies, even the small amount of the food injected into the skin can cause significant reactions.